zc/htmlchecker/README.rst

     >>> import zc.htmlchecker
     >>> checker = zc.htmlchecker.HTMLChecker()

-You can call it's check method with expected and observed HTML:
+You can call its check method with expected and observed HTML:

     >>> checker.check(
     ... expected,
     ... """<html><body><button x='1' class="widget mybutton">press me</button>
     ...          </body></html>""")

 If there's a match, then nothing is returned.
-For there to ba a match, the expected output merely has to be unambiguously found in the observed output.
+For there to be a match, the expected output merely has to be unambiguously found in the observed output.
 In the above example, there was a single body tag, so it knew how to do the match.
-Note that whitespace differences were ignored, as were extra observerd attributes and an extra class.
+Note that whitespace differences were ignored, as were extra observed attributes and an extra class.

-When used as a doctest output checker, it's ``check_output`` method returns a boolean indicating whether there was a match:
+When used as a doctest output checker, its ``check_output`` method returns a boolean indicating whether there was a match:

     >>> checker.check_output(